Modern money history:

 Due to this, since the beginning of the 20th century to date, the dollar has lost over 96% of its value (most of it due to excess float of the dollar, which reduces the purchasing power of the dollar bill known as inflation).
 The more dollars to float, the more of its worth to reduce.
 The logic is the same be it any currency, especially if the same is not backed by an asset to control.

 For thousands of years, we have used Gold & Silver as our currency.
 There were times when people had used a lot many other commodities such as seashells, live stocks as currency, for the same were governed by some governing agency be it the rulers or the town elders.

 It’s the ability to control the money flow.
-The US probably has one of the largest printing press in the history of mankind thus, the power to control over the planet.
+The US probably has one of the largest printing presses in the history of mankind thus, the power to control the planet.
 And hence, the title “Superpower”.

 The new standard of money is decentralized.